akka/akka-grpc/docs/src/main/paradox/client/configuration.md

 ## Debug logging

-To enable fine grained debug running the following logging configuration can be used.
+To enable fine-grained debug running the following logging configuration can be used.

 Put this in a file `grpc-debug-logging.properties`: